Ondoher/polylith/packages/polylith/README.md

 ## Rollup vs Webpack

-Because of the specific requirements of building the application, [Rollup](https://www.npmjs.com/package/rollup) was chosen as the core of the build system rather than Webpack.
+Because of the specific requirements of building the application, [Rollup](https://www.npmjs.com/package/rollup) is used as the core of the build system rather than Webpack.
 These requirements include the creation of synthetic modules and the automatic creation of chunks based on dependencies shared between files that can be loaded dynamically.
 It also does tree shaking to remove unused code.

-The configuration of a build is very high-level, focused on how the application is constructed more than the technology it uses.
+The configuration of a build is high-level, focused on how the application is constructed rather than the technology used.
 A build can be specified as either a .json file, or though code.

 ## Command Line Interface

-There is a command line interface for building and running the application.
+There is a command line interface for building and running a polylith application.
 This can be installed globally to be run from the command line, and locally to be accessed through npm scripts.
 To access this from the command line install the module polylith globally, like this:

 `npm install -g polylith`